FinnakaLite/IM-Nett/content/Proxmox Guides/Getting Started.md

 ### Creating your Private Network:
 Before starting please download the WireGuard client here: [Installation - WireGuard](https://www.wireguard.com/install/)

 Just like any other network, you need a router to do NAT.
-For this we have the openwrt-vpn template which you will copy.
+For this we have the openwrt-router-wg template which you will copy.

 When logging in you will see the following in the corner of your screen:
 ![[Screenshot 2025-08-06 at 10.23.33.png]]
-1. Right click on the "102 (openwrt-vpn) template" and click clone.
+1. Right click on the "102 (openwrt-router-wg) template" and click clone.
 2. You will be given a random and unique VM ID, write this down, as this will now be the ID for your private network.
 Fill out the rest of the options like below, and make sure you assign it to your resource pool.![[Screenshot 2025-08-06 at 10.25.55.png]]
 3. Click Clone
 4. Click on the new VM on the side bar (you can remove the "template" tag from the VM if you'd like)